Mx. Brighton Brooks, M.Ed. R-DMT, LPC

 My Experience

-I earned my Psychology BA (2005) and Masters of Education in Counseling (2009) from UAF while studying international dance styles from around the world as well as modern group improv.
+I earned my Psychology BA (2005) and Masters of Education in Counseling (2009) from UAF while studying international dance styles from around the world as well as modern group improv formats.
 Most recently, my studies with Embodied Neurobiology (2019-2024) allowed me to complete all requirements to become a Registered Dance/Movement Therapist and finish 3,000 hours of required supervision to be licensed by the state of Alaska as a Licensed Professional Counselor.

 How is working with me different?